Raccoon Eyes From Tanning – How To Fix And Prevent

 How Ultraviolet Damages Your Eyes

-It cannot be stressed enough how important it is to protect your eyes when tanning, either in a tanning bed or outside in the sun.
-Closing your eyes in a tanning bed isn’t enough to protect your eyes from the rays, your eyelids are only very thin skin covering your eyes, and the ultraviolet rays can pass through this thin skin to still damage your eyes.
+Closing your eyes in a tanning bed isn’t enough to protect your eyes from the rays; your eyelids are only very thin skin covering your eyes, and the ultraviolet rays can pass through this thin skin to still damage your eyes.

 You need proper eye protection to prevent the ultraviolet rays from doing damage.
-Tanning beds can expose your eyes to more than 100 times the ultraviolet radiation than the sun.
+Tanning beds can expose your eyes to more than 100 times the ultraviolet radiation of the sun.

-Damage done to the eyes can be temporary to permanent, and can be very severe if serious damage is done.
+Damage to the eyes can range from temporary to permanent, and can be very severe if serious injury occurs.

 Photokeratitis